JC5/autosave/readme.md

 ## Installation

 Just grab `autosave.php` and save it wherever.
-You will need php 7.4 with the BCMath, curl and JSON extensions.
-This is pretty common and it shouldn't be a problem.
+You will need PHP 8.0 with the BCMath, curl and JSON extensions.
+This is pretty common, and it shouldn't be a problem.

 Open the file and edit the Firefly III URL and add a Personal Access Token.